Client: Emory Healthcare

 Danielle Roney Studio

 Zephyr presents an integrated approach to the fluid dynamics of the multi-level public spaces, creating poetic human meaning to our relationship between science, art and the technologies that support our individual and collective well-being.
-Creating a sense of calm and wonder, natural light filters through the reflections of the stainless steel spheres, where interactions between light and form respond to the transition of time and space.
-Pattern shadows cast across the interior architectures to extend the shifting visions of the piece.
+Creating a sense of calm and purpose, natural light filters through the reflections of the stainless steel spheres, where interactions between light and form respond to the transition of time and space.

 Roney Studio worked carefully during the design phase to develop an artwork that would speak to the mission of Emory Healthcare, correlating the relationship between macro spatial perspective and micro molecular connectivity while representing a poetic human perception of our communal health and well-being through dedicated care.